apache/pulsar/site2/docs/tiered-storage-filesystem.md

 Automatic offload runs when a new segment is added to a topic log.
 If you set the threshold on a namespace, but few messages are being produced to the topic, offload does not work until the current segment is full.

-You can configure the threshold size using CLI tools, such as [pulsarctl](https://streamnative.io/docs/v1.0.0/manage-and-monitor/pulsarctl/overview/) or puslar-admin.
+You can configure the threshold size using CLI tools, such as [pulsarctl](https://streamnative.io/docs/v1.0.0/manage-and-monitor/pulsarctl/overview/) or pulsar-admin.

 #### Example